daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 ## Quirk 1: Shebang lines

-When you look at most shell scripts, you'll see a special line at the top that tells your shell which program to use to run the script.
+At the top of most shell scripts is a special line  that tells your shell which program to use to run the script.

 You'll sometimes see the shebang line point to `/bin/bash` (**don't do this!**):